WilldooIT/Pentaho-reports-for-OpenERP/README.md

+## A Summary of Recent Changes

+A more detailed description of changes can be found on the [Pentaho Report for OpenERP wiki](https://github.com/WillowIT/Pentaho-reports-for-OpenERP/wiki/Significant-Changes "Pentaho Reports for OpenERP Wiki")

+* May 2014 - Report selection sets can be nominated as default selections for users or groups.
+* April 2014 - Function support for default values in report selection sets, including multi value list selections.
+* March 2014 - Report scheduler with ability to run with selection sets.
+* March 2014 - Report email / message scheduler module added.
+* March 2014 - Selection sets creation and recalling.
+* March 2014 - Support for selections with multi value lists, implemented as many2manytags widget.
+* December 2013 - Testing and release for Pentaho version 5.0 support.
+* December 2013 - Support reserved variable passing to parameter queries.
+* November 2013 - Pentaho Report Actions better integrated to standard OpenERP Report Actions.
+* January 2013 - Upgrade to support OpenERP version 7.0.

 # Pentaho Reports for OpenERP

 This project provides a system that integrates OpenERP with the Pentaho reporting system.
 End users of OpenERP can design reports using Pentaho report designer v5.0, and install/access them from inside the OpenERP interface.